Goriška Brda

 Bagueri Superior

-The Bagueri Superior range of wines are by definition, the finest fruit, given not only the finest treatment in the winery; here winemakers are given the brief to push the envelope, broaden the boundaries of their winemaking and aim to create great wines that are not only some of the very best of type, but wines that are unique in their interpretations and expressions of highest quality.
+The Bagueri Superior range of wines are, by definition, the finest fruit, given not only the finest treatment in the winery; here winemakers are also given the brief to push the envelope, broaden the boundaries of their winemaking and aim to create great wines that are not only some of the very and best of type, but wines that are unique in their interpretations and expressions of terroir, variety and quality.

 The Bagueri Superior Wines